 My mobility device is an all-terrain Walk'n'Chair.
 It acts as a rolling walker over multiple surface types and over many obstacles and can double as a wheelchair if needed.
 It also acts as a mechanical pack horse.
 I hang my day pack, my husband's Walkingstool, and any extra camera gear or lunch stuff from the back of my WalknChair and fasten a tripod or monopod to the uprights using velcro.
 My WalknChair also provides me a seat for resting.
 Sometimes people actually envy me my 'gear hauler and built-in seat', particularly at events when everyone is standing around for long periods of time.

 And here's a tip.
 A lot of indoor locations may prohibit a tripod.
-BUT, if you are using a rolling walker to overcome mobility issues, you can set your walker up to use as a stable base in lieu of a tripod.
+BUT, if you are using a rolling walker to overcome mobility issues, you can set your walker up to use as a stable base in lieu of a tripod by attaching camera armatures to your walker frame.
 So sit down and snap away.

 There's no excuses not to go on a scenic drive ASAP using your vehicle as a mobile blind.